plone/training/javascript/development-process.rst

 We strongly recommend to configure your editor of choice to do JavaScript code linting on save.
 The Mockup project is enforcing Lint-error-free code.
 Besides of that, this will also make you a better coder.
 The JSHint site lists some editors with Plugins to support JSHint linting: http://jshint.com/install/

-Regarding spaces/tabs and indentation: We use spaces instead of tabs and an indentation of 2 to save some screen estate.
+Regarding spaces/tabs and indentation:

+- Spaces instead of tabs.

+- Tab indentation: 2 characters (to save screen estate).

+You have to configure your editor to respect these settings.

+Confirming on a common code style makes contributing much more easier, friendly and fun!

 Mockup contributions